 What Can I Cook in a Steam Oven?

 You may be wondering – what can I cook in a steam oven?
 The answer is pretty much anything.
 The Sharp Superheated Steam Countertop Oven can toast, grill, broil, and bake, and also reheat items just like a standard microwave or oven.
 If you want to cook with steam, your options are practically endless.
-You can cook meat, fish, pasta, vegetables, breads, or desserts.
+You can cook meat, fish, pasta, vegetables, pieces of bread, or desserts.
 In fact, this countertop oven is even big enough to fit a 12” pizza or 9 pieces of toast.
 A large oven is very valuable when cooking for multiple people or preparing a complete meal with multiple components.

 If you’re looking for some steam oven specific recipes, we offer suggestions such as Fish Tacos with Cabbage Slaw and Avocado Crema, Portobello Burgers, Brats with Grilled Peppers and Onions, French Toast with Fresh Berries, or Honey Mustard Salmon.

 If you are curious about the cost of a steam oven, Pro Remodeler estimates that prices for wall units like you’d see with a typical oven can range anywhere from $2,000 to $4,000 for basic models, to well over $7,000 to $8,000 for higher-end models.
 The Sharp Superheated Steam Countertop Oven, which sits on your countertop like a toaster oven, is priced much lower at $444.99.